MoserMichael/jscriptparse/README.md

 This programming language is named after Winnie-the-Pooh, in the Russian translation of [Boris Zahoder](https://en.wikipedia.org/wiki/Boris_Zakhoder)

+/if you consider to sponsor this project via [this link](https://github.com/sponsors/MoserMichael)/

 The scripting language and interpreter for the pyx language.

 - See [pyx tutorial (pyxtut)](PYXTUT.md)